kambasht/Disaster-Reponse-ETL-Pipeline-and-Modeling/README.md

 ## Project Motivation

 Natural disasters have affected everyone across the world.
 In the times of distress and chaos, victims send out millions of messages hoping to get in touch with the nearest disaster recovery centre.
 This project utilizes a data set which contains real messages that were sent during disaster events.
-We are utilizing a machine learning pipeline to categorize these events so that we can categorize and send the messages to an appropriate disaster relief agency.
+We are utilizing a machine learning pipeline to categorize these events into one of the 36 categories of food, shelter, electricity, storm etc. so that these messages can be then sent to an appropriate disaster relief agency.

 The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.